cmashamolcm/learn_react/react-basics/5-typescript.md

     * When we need flexibilty of polymorphic types
     * When we need to support declaration merging.
-      ***(With same name, if we define type with different properties, it will be treated as a merged type.)*** https://stackoverflow.com/questions/37233735/interfaces-vs-types-in-typescript#:~:text=Declaration-,Merging,-You%20can%20use
+      ***(With same name, if we define type with different properties, it will be treated as a merged type.)***
+  - use class
+    * When we want to use new keyword to create an object of the type. https://stackoverflow.com/questions/37233735/interfaces-vs-types-in-typescript#:~:text=Declaration-,Merging,-You%20can%20use
   ```